Frequently

 How do I know I need government relations advice?

-- have a say through proposed regulatory changes
+• have a say through proposed regulatory change

-- be top of mind when decision makers offer funding opportunities.
+• be top of mind when decision makers are creating or considering funding opportunities.

 What kind of issues can you lobby?

-Almost any issue can be lobbied.
-We will advise you – at no cost – as to whether we believe that utilising government relations services could reasonably assist you in achieving the outcome you seek.
+Awhi will advise you – at no cost – as to whether we believe that utilising our services could reasonably assist you in achieving the outcome you seek.

 How much does government relations advice cost?